Papaya and Amla Superfood Smoothie

 Amla Smoothie Ingredients

 - A cup of chopped fresh papaya (preferably just turning from green to yellow for more of the digestive enzyme papain).
 Alternatively try a cup of chopped fresh pineapple (keep the bromelain rich core) or 3 kiwi fruit scooped out of their skins.

-- A teaspoon of antioxidant rich amla powder (or a single fresh fruit if you’re lucky enough to have them).
+- A teaspoon of antioxidant rich amla powder (or two of the fresh amla fruit if you’re lucky enough to have them).

 - 1 tablespoon of extra virgin coconut oil.
 Not only is coconut oil extremely good for you, it adds a creamy texture to any smoothie.